DenchiSoft/VTubeStudio/Events/README.md

 You can pass in the `"onlyForAction"` parameter (optional).
 Valid values are the hotkey actions listed here: ["HotkeyActions.cs"](https://github.com/DenchiSoft/VTubeStudio/blob/master/Files/HotkeyAction.cs).
 If you provide that parameter, only hotkeys of the provided type (with the given action) will trigger this event.
 Otherwise, all hotkey activations will trigger the event.

-If you do not want to receive events when a hotkey is triggered by a plugin via the trigger-hotkey-API, you can pass in `"ignoreHotkeysTriggeredByAPI"` as `true`.
+If you do not want to receive events when a hotkey is triggered by a plugin via the trigger-hotkey-API, you can pass in `ignoreHotkeysTriggeredByAPI` as `true`.

 The event is also triggered when a hotkey is triggered for a Live2D item.